 Mira A lies on the so-called asymptotic giant branch of the Hertzsprung-Russell diagram.
 It is pulsating variable whose brightness ranges from 2.0 to 10.1 and spectral type from M6e to M9e III over a period of 331.96 days as its surface rises and falls.
 Visible to the naked eye at its brightest, Mira can be seen only with optical aid for most of its cycle.
-It is the prototype and brightest long-period variable or Mira star, and was give its name (meaning "wonderful") by David Fabricius, who was the first to record its brightness fluctuations in 1596.
-This very luminous and hugely distended star has a diameter of about 650 million km (over 400 million miles) so that it could comfortably swallow the orbit of Mars.
+It is the prototype and brightest long-period variable or Mira variable, and was give its name (meaning "wonderful") by David Fabricius, who was the first to record its brightness fluctuations in 1596.
+This very luminous and hugely distended star has a diameter of about 650 million km (over 400 million mi) so that it could comfortably swallow the orbit of Mars.
 Hubble Space Telescope observations have shown that, like some other stars of its type (including R Leonis and W Hydrae), it is conspicuously egg-shaped.

 |visual magnitude||2.0 to 10.1|